 Participants will learn about:

-• LGBTQ issues in engineering classrooms and departments
+• LGBTQIA+ issues in engineering classrooms and departments.

 Participants will be able to:

-• Recognize and disrupt anti-LGBTQ bias in the classroom and workplace
+• Recognize and disrupt anti-LGBTQIA+ bias in the classroom and workplace.

-• Implement strategies to create an LGBTQ-inclusive classroom and workplace
+• Implement strategies to create an LGBTQIA+-inclusive classroom and workplace.

-• Become a visible supporter of LGBTQ students and colleagues
+• Become a visible supporter of LGBTQIA+ students and colleagues.

 Participants will receive a Safe Zone sticker to display in their workplace and a digital badge to display their credentials online.